-Note: There are specific hints available for each of the day's required items (see index).
-However, if you need guidance on where to focus your efforts on any given day, you can drop by your old police precinct in the Financial District for some advice (if you arrive between 3pm and 4pm you can catch the chief on his break and get his advice without penalty).
+Note: There are specific hints available for each of the the day's required items (see table of contents).
+However, if you need guidance on where to focus your efforts on any given day, you can drop by your old police precinct in the Financial District for some advice: 8-1410 (p.188).
+If you arrive between noon and 2pm you can catch the chief on his lunch break and get the advice without penalty.